 Thank you.
 Beautifully written, powerfully told.
 You said "Like water, I have learned to move through the world—settling nowhere completely, carrying traces of every shore I’ve touched, forever in transit between what was and what might be.
 This is the inheritance of migration: to become a repository of ghosts, a living archive of all the homes we’ve loved and left behind."
 A description of my life as well as yours, of so many others too, and so beautifully said.
 It feels like a badge of identity which celebrates that we too, and all those like us, also bring gifts and we also belong.

 We belong together in the wider community of the world who doesn’t belong anywhere.
 We belong to the planet herself.
 Thank you for reading this.
-I less tremendously less lonely because you shared your story. 💜
+I feel tremendously less lonely because you shared your story. 💜

 "Like water, I have learned to move through the world—settling nowhere completely, carrying traces of every shore I’ve touched, forever in transit between what was and what might be.
 This is the inheritance of migration: to become a repository of ghosts, a living archive of all the homes we’ve loved and left behind."